skills/code-with-codespaces/.github/steps/3-customize-codespace.md

 1. Verify your codespace is running, as you did previously.
 1. Verify the `codespace.md` file now has the text `Writing code upon codespace creation!`.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+1. With the customizations committed, Mona will begin checking your work.
+Give her a moment to provide feedback and the next learning steps.